ActivitySim/populationsim/docs/application_configuration.rst

   * Seed (e.g., PUMA)
   * Sub-Seed (e.g., TAZ, MAZ)

 The Meta geography is the entire region.
-Currently, PopulationSim can handle only one Meta geography.
+PopulationSim can handle only one Meta geography.
 The Seed geography is the geographic resolution of the seed data.
 There can be one or more Seed geographies.
 PopulationSim can handle any number of nested Sub-Seed geographies.
 More information on PopulationSim algorithm can be found from the PopulationSim specifications in the :ref:`docs` section.

 Geographic Cross-walk
 ~~~~~~~~~~~~~~~~~~~~~